ThomasJewson/Molecular3DLengthDescriptors/README.md

 ### Installation

-Installation of this package is standard.
+Installation of this package requires Python 3+.

+You can install this package two ways...

 via pip: